1Why People Are Moving to San Diego

 3Moving Costs: Getting to San Diego

-The cost of your move to San Diego depends on distance, timing, and inventory size.
-Based on MoveSmart's analysis of thousands of moves, here's what to expect:
+The cost of your move to San Diego depends on distance, timing, and inventory size. **Inbound**: Moving TO San Diego averages $4,900 for a 2BR.

 4Living in San Diego: Quality of Life